 - Rotator cuff injuries

 - Scarring and injuries related to joint replacement surgeries

 - Carpal/cubital tunnel

 The Graston Technique softens the fascia and breaks up deposits that can sometimes build up during the healing process.
 Its ability to effectively dissolve scar tissue can release tension throughout the entire area reducing pain and inflammation that can reduce flexibility and limit your range of motion.

 If you’re looking for physical therapy services that include the use of the Graston Technique, call and make an appointment today.
 There are licensed physical therapists available that can provide you with the treatment you need to be free of chronic pain and inflammation.
-For more information, contact us today at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH Centers.
+For more information, Free Consultation at Toledo, Sylvania, Perrysburg, Maumee & Swanton, OH Centers.